openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/lentiformNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Lentiform nucleus' is a telencephalic nucleus.
-It is part of the ventral striatum.
+   :definition: Is a telencephalic nucleus.
+Is part of the ventral striatum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002263) ('is_a' and 'relationship')]
    :description: The lentiform nucleus or lenticular nucleus comprises the putamen and the globus pallidus within the basal ganglia.
-It is a large, cone-shaped mass of gray matter just lateral to the internal capsule.
-[WP,unvetted].
+It is a large, cone-shaped mass of gray matter just lateral to the internal capsule. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002263)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0725892
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002263#lentiform-nucleus
    :name: lentiform nucleus